rawatpranjal/ecommerce-datasets/README.md

-# Platform-Datasets
+# E-Commerce Datasets
-Curated list of open datasets for Marketing and Economics.
+A curated list of open datasets for Marketing, Economics, Operations, and Computer Science.

 ## Transactions and Shopping
 Price and Quantities from Purchases, along with Browsing data if available.